akshayrajput81266/AMAZON-CLONE/README.md

 # AMAZON-CLONE
-I developed this this AMAZON CLONE by using HTML &amp; CSS
+I developed this  AMAZON CLONE by using HTML, CSS, JAVASCRIPT